 As Cook and his crew came ashore, they were greeted by a group of Hawaiians who approached them cautiously but with curiosity.
 The Hawaiians were said to be friendly and eager to exchange goods and learn about the foreigners’ way of life.

-See also Do you cook frozen broccoli before putting in casserole
+See also How do you cook frozen crawfish

 During this initial encounter, both parties struggled to communicate due to the language barrier.
 Nevertheless, they managed to establish some form of understanding through gestures and limited vocabulary.
 The Hawaiians were quick to adapt and understand the concept of trade, exchanging food and other resources with the Europeans.